Latent tuberculosis: Latent disease

-It is not possible to catch TB from someone with LTB.
-In people who develop active TB of the lungs, also called pulmonary TB, the Mantoux test will often be positive.
-They are contagious and capable of passing the bacteria to others.
+It is impossible to catch TB from someone with LTB.
+In people who develop active TB of the lungs—also called pulmonary TB—the Mantoux test is often positive.
+Such people are contagious and can pass the bacteria to others.
 TB can be transmitted by exhalation.
-Tiny droplets exhaled by someone with active TB can remain suspended in the air for several hours based on environmental conditions.
-Another person could then inhale the droplets and potentially become infected with TB.
-However, this is unlikely to occur, as infection generally requires longer exposure.
-This includes brief exposures which happen when one is exposed to TB during brief social contact; prolonged exposure (over a couple of months, for example, by living with a relative with TB) is generally required for TB infection.
+Tiny droplets exhaled by a person with active TB can remain suspended in the air for several hours, depending on environmental conditions.
+Another person could then inhale these droplets and potentially become infected with TB.
+However, such infection is unlikely to occur, because infection generally requires longer exposure.
+This reduced probability includes brief exposures that occur when a person is exposed to TB during brief social contact; prolonged exposure (over two months or so, e.g., by living with a relative with TB) is generally required for TB infection.

 Statistics show that approximately one-third of people exposed to pulmonary TB become infected with the bacteria, but only one in ten of these infected people develop active TB disease during their lifetime.
-People with latent TB are not contagious and will not feel sick.
-However, latent infections can become active TB infections, which are contagious, in the future.
+People with latent TB are not contagious and do not feel sick.
+However, latent infections can become active TB infections, which are contagious, at a later time.

-In some countries like Canada and the United States of America, people have medical privacy or "confidentiality" and do not have to reveal their active TB diagnosis to family, friends, or co-workers.
-A person will know they have been exposed to TB only through required testing for some jobs, developing symptoms of active TB, and visiting and testing by a medical doctor.
-Because TB is not common in the US, doctors may not suspect TB; therefore, they may not test for the infection.
-If a person has symptoms of TB, it is wise to be tested.
+In countries such as Canada and the United States, people have medical privacy or confidentiality, so they are not required to reveal their active TB diagnosis to family, friends, or coworkers.
+A person knows that they have been exposed to TB only through required testing for certain jobs; developing symptoms of active TB; or testing by a medical doctor.
+Because TB is uncommon in the US, doctors may not initially suspect TB; therefore, they may not test for potential infection.
+If a patient shows symptoms of TB, it is prudent for them to be tested.

-Persons with diabetes have a significantly higher chance of converting from latent to active TB, and mortality from TB may be greater in diabetic patients.
-Persons with both human immunodeficiency virus (HIV) and LTB have a 10% chance of developing active TB every year.
+Diabetes is associated with a significantly increased risk of progression from latent to active TB, and the mortality rate from TB may be higher in patients with diabetes.
+People with both human immunodeficiency virus (HIV) and LTB have a 10% chance of developing active TB each year.
 "HIV infection is the greatest known risk factor for the progression of latent M. tuberculosis infection to active TB.
 In many African countries, 30–60% of all new TB cases occur in people with HIV, and TB is the leading cause of death globally for HIV-infected people."